syazsolo/sovereignty/README.md

 ## Ferocious Bout

-Listen, Jabba insisted that its a good idea to announce the tournament before the game even existed.
-I told him it sounds woofy, Jabba didnt like it.
-And thats why Im here - the one to announce this, Jabba, so here you go, the Ferocious Bout:
+listen, jabba insisted that its a good idea to announce the tournament before the game even existed.
+I told him it sounds woofy, jabba didnt like it. thats why Im here - the one to announce this, so here you go, the ferocious bout:

 isten you cant announce